Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: Introduction

 \section{Introduction}

-Magnetron sputtering is a form of plasma-based physical vapor deposition that is widely used to fabricate integrated circuits, photovoltaics, and other applications requiring metallic and compound coatings.\cite{brauer2010magnetron, gudmundsson2020physics, rossnagel2020magnetron} Essentially, magnetron sputtering is a glow discharge formed between electrodes, wherein a magnetic field, applied perpendicular to the electric field, reduces electron mobility, allowing for operation at lower pressures and voltages.\cite{gill1965efficient} The magnetized electrons ionize the neutral gas, producing unmagnetized ions that bombard the target material at the cathode, releasing target atoms, which are then deposited on a substrate.
-The ions also cause secondary electron emission at the cathode, providing a steady source of electrons to sustain the discharge.
+Magnetron sputtering is a form of plasma-based physical vapor deposition that is widely used to fabricate integrated circuits, photovoltaics, and other applications requiring metallic and compound coatings.\cite{brauer2010magnetron, gudmundsson2020physics, rossnagel2020magnetron} Essentially, magnetron sputtering is a glow discharge formed between electrodes, wherein a magnetic field, applied perpendicular to the electric field, traps the electrons, allowing for operation at lower pressures and voltages.\cite{gill1965efficient} The magnetized electrons ionize the neutral gas, producing unmagnetized ions that bombard the target material at the cathode, causing secondary electron emission and sputtering target atoms, which are then deposited on a substrate.
 This $\bf E \times B$ discharge is similar to those in other devices, including Hall thrusters, magnetized capacitively-coupled plasmas, and Penning discharges.\cite{kaganovich2020physics}

-Many types of magnetron sputtering devices exist with different electrode geometries and applied electric and magnetic fields.\cite{gudmundsson2020physics} One of the most well-established and widely used configurations is planar direct-current magnetron sputtering (DCMS).
-In planar DCMS devices, permanent magnets are mounted behind a negatively-biased, flat cathode composed of the target material, creating a roughly toroidal plasma.
-Despite the widespread use of DCMS and other $\bf E \times B$ devices, much of our understanding remains empirical and many phenomena remain unexplained.
-This is due, in part, to the sensitivity of the discharge to external probes.\cite{bradley2001measurement, rossnagel1986langmuir,rossnagel2020magnetron}
+Many types of magnetron sputtering devices exist with different electrode geometries and applied electric and magnetic fields.\cite{gudmundsson2020physics} One of the most common configurations is the planar magnetron, in which a flat target (the cathode) has permanent magnets mounted behind it to create a region between the electrodes with a roughly perpendicular electric and magnetic field.
+When this configuration is operated with a steady negative bias applied to the target, it is referred to as planar direct-current magnetron sputtering (DCMS).
+Despite the widespread use of DCMS and other $\bf E \times B$ devices, much of our understanding remains empirical and many phenomena remain unexplained.\cite{gudmundsson2020physics,kaganovich2020physics} This is due, in part, to the sensitivity of the discharge to external probes.\cite{bradley2001measurement, rossnagel1986langmuir,rossnagel2020magnetron}